 Anglers must obtain a Texas Saltwater Fishing License, which can be obtained locally or online. https://tpwd.texas.gov/regulations/outdoor-annual/licenses/fishing-licenses-stamps-tags-packages/fishing-licenses-and-packages

 Teams can depart from any TEXAS port.
-Lines in at 6am on Thursday.
+Teams are allowed to depart Wednesday at 5pm.
+You must take a photo or video of your departure.
+Please capture the GPS plotter information in the footage.
+Teams are encouraged to share and tag @TexasGCBC via social media to increase excitement for the tournament.
+Lines in at 6 am on Thursday.
 You are allowed to catch bait prior to lines in.
-Fishing continues through 6pm Saturday.
-All teams must be checked in with their desired weigh stations by 6pm Saturday, to weigh in or submit catch & release cards.
+Fishing continues through 5pm Saturday.
+All teams must be checked in with their desired weigh stations by 5pm Saturday, to weigh in or submit catch & release cards.
 Boats cannot be trailered during fishing hours and must return to weigh-in by water.

-Scales will be open until 5pm -7pm on Thursday and Friday, and 4pm – 7pm Saturday.
+Scales will be open till 11pm on Thursday, Friday Marlin Only.
+Saturday till 5pm.
 All fish caught during the tournament must be weighed before scales close on Saturday night.
-Boats must be checked in by 6:00pm on Saturday to have their fish weighed in.
+All teams must return to the scales by 5:00pm on Saturday to have their fish weighed in.
 Scale will close immediately after the last fish is weighed.
 All billfish catch verification forms for boated and/or released fish must be turned in to officials before scales close.

 Tournaments scales will be located at